don-bski/perl-stuff/README.md

 # perl-stuff
 This repository contains some perl based programs that, at the time, were written to address a general need or function as a learning tool.
 While not written to the highest of perl coding standards and best practices, they might be useful in one form or another.
 The larger programs have a fair amount of documentation included in the code.
 The programs should work with most perl versions.
-Linux distributions generally include a useable perl version.
-My Windows environment uses ActiveState perl 5.16 but Strawberry perl will also work.<br/><br/>
+Linux distributions generally include a useable perl version.<br/><br/>
 Place the code in a convenient location on your system and use **perl pgm.pl** at the operating system command line to run.
 Use **cpanm** or **MCPAN** at your OS command line to install any needed perl modules.
 Use each program's **-h** option to display it's usage text.
 All programs are provided as-is and function as described.
 You may need to modify them for the needs of your operating environment.

 ### OS: Windows